MichaelViuff/SDJ2/03 Observer Pattern/README.md

  - When the opposite team scores, print out something like "Old boys fans: BOOOOOOOH!"
  - In the main method, create an instance of each, and add them as listeners to the `SoccerMatch`.

-Run the example and verify everything is working as expected.

 <blockquote>
 <details>
 <summary>Display hints...</summary>